 These types of books are obviously intended to empower women.
 However, I believe the opposite is true.
 Women will never be empowered by the media's false bravado which is constantly being used to feed their egos and somehow make up for their past oppression.
 Women will only become truly empowered when they own the dark side of their nature.
 When they are held accountable and take responsibility for their own bad behavior as well as the harm, they often inflict onto others.

 In our culture men have been reduced to nothing more than their animal nature, while women, on the other hand, are still somehow separated from theirs.
 The devil and the angel, so to speak, live inside every human being.
 Females are in no way excluded from this fact of human nature.
 At some point in history, many societies assigned and deemed certain characteristics and behaviors natural, meaning acceptable, for each of the sexes.
 To this day, people are inundated with these same exaggerated and fictitious images of male and female behavior.
 Women, as well as men, have been sliced down the middle - able to own only part of who they are.

 In order for females to achieve real equality and to stop being their own oppressors, they are going to have to acknowledge, as well as take responsibility for, the disrespectful way in which they often treat males.
 In truth, women are just as often the villains as they are the victims.
-Acknowledging and accepting this fact is the only way for women to truly become whole.
+Acknowledging and accepting this fact is the only way for women to become whole truly.

 This process may require women to ask themselves some pretty tough questions which they undoubtedly will not like the answers to.
 Questions such as: